Popular streaming platform Roku makes money by growing its ad-business, with the possibility of doubling profits by the end of 2020.

 The company also gets paid when it directs subscriptions to video services.
 Subscription services are becoming more and more popular, offering users unlimited access to a wide range of programs for a monthly flat rate.
 For example, if a viewer subscribes to a paid service like Netflix via Roku, then Roku, in turn, gets part of that revenue.
 Earlier this month, Roku launched a system that allows users to subscribe to paid channels like Showtime and Starz and then pay for all the services through one bill.

-How does Roku generate revenue?
+How does Roku make money?

 Roku makes most of its money through its unique advertising, an area that it is expanding.
 The company recently revealed that its advertising and media profits surpassed the money it makes from selling the connected-TV hardware — 69% in its most recent earnings call, amounting to $180 million, versus the $82 million generated by hardware sales.